Milton Feng

-Milton Feng co-created the first transistor laser, working with Nick Holonyak in 2004.
+Milton Feng (born 1950) co-created the first transistor laser, working with Nick Holonyak in 2004.
 The paper discussing their work was voted in 2006 as one of the five most important papers published by the American Institute of Physics since its founding 75 years ago.
-In addition to the invention of transistor laser, he is also well known for inventions of other "major breakthrough" devices, including the world's fastest transistor and light-emitting transistor (LET).
-As of May, 2009 he is a professor at the University of Illinois at Urbana–Champaign and holds the Nick Holonyak Jr. Endowed Chair Professorship.
+In addition to the invention of the transistor laser, he is also well known for inventions of other "major breakthrough" devices, including the world's fastest transistor and light-emitting transistor (LET).
+As of May 2009, he is a professor at the University of Illinois at Urbana–Champaign and holds the Nick Holonyak Jr. Endowed Chair Professorship.

 Feng was born and raised in Taiwan.

 Inventions

 World's fastest transistor

 In 2003, Milton Feng and his graduate students Walid Hafez and Jie-Wei Lai broke the record for the world's fastest transistor.
 Their device, made of indium phosphide and indium gallium arsenide with 25 nm thick base and 75 nm thick collector, marked a frequency of 509 GHz, which was 57 GHz faster than the previous record.

-In 2005, they succeeded in fabricating a device at Micro and Nanotechnology Laboratory to break their own record, reaching 604 GHz.
+In 2005, they succeeded in fabricating a device at the Micro and Nanotechnology Laboratory to break their own record, reaching 604 GHz.

-In 2006, Feng and his other graduate student William Snodgrass fabricated an indium phosphide and indium gallium arsenide device with 12.5 nm thick base, operating at 765 GHz at room temperature and 845 GHz at -55 °C.
+In 2006, Feng and his other graduate student William Snodgrass fabricated an indium phosphide and indium gallium arsenide device with a 12.5 nm thick base, operating at 765 GHz at room temperature and 845 GHz at -55 °C.